veronica-f-reyes/individual-project/README.md

 ### Hypothesis 1: Is winning related to number of runs scored?

-$H_0$ : There is no difference between number of runs scored in a winning game and the overall average.
+`Null Hypothesis `: There is no difference between number of runs scored in a winning game and the overall average.

-$H_a$ : There is a difference between number of runs scored in a winning game  and the overall average.
+`Alternative Hypothsesis` : There is a difference between number of runs scored in a winning game  and the overall average.

 FINDING: We reject the hypothesis that winning is not related to number of runs scored